WIG Infrastructure Conference | A cross-sector perspective

 He joined the Department for Business Innovation in Skills in August 2014 and is currently Director for Infrastructure & Materials in BEIS.
 Niall is responsible for government action to support growth in the foundation materials’ sectors, including steel and construction as well as chemicals, rail supply and agricultural technology.
 Having overseen agreement of sector deals in construction and rail in 2018, in the year ahead Niall is focused on securing the infrastructure outcomes in the Industrial Strategy White Paper

-Prior to joining DCMS, James was Director of Policy and Charter Review at the BBC.
+Before joining DCMS in 2017, he was Director of Policy at the BBC.

 Nick Baveystock took up the post of Director General of the Institution of Civil Engineers in 2011.
 Nick is a member of the Construction Industry Council, a non-executive director of Engineering UK, a member of both the Education for Engineering and Engineering the Future boards, and non-executive Vice Chairman of Thomas Telford Ltd.